 End of activity

--Shared tents - 2 people/tent.
+winter sleeping bag Shared tents - 2 people/tent.
 You will be paired with a partner on site if you are not registered with a friend.

--Professional guide for 3 days
+Professional guide for 3 days

--Food (3 days) - excludes breakfast on January 24 and dinner on January 26
+Food (3 days) - excludes breakfast on January 24 and dinner on January 26

--End-of-exp beer for the last day
+End-of-expedition beer for the last day

--Drawings and surprises from our partners
+Raffle and surprises from our partners

 Snowshoes